Skip to Content

 What is the most common cause of sudden hearing loss?
 Sudden hearing loss can be caused by a variety of factors, including infection, inflammation, trauma and exposure to loud noise.

-Because of this, it is important to seek medical attention immediately if you experience sudden hearing loss, as prompt treatment can improve outcomes and how successful the treatment will be.
+Because of this, it is important to seek medical attention immediately if you experience sudden hearing loss, as prompt treatment can improve outcomes and the success of the treatment.

-Other things that can cause sudden hearing loss can be:
+Other things that can cause sudden hearing loss include:

 Trauma: Trauma to the head or ear can cause sudden hearing loss.
 This can be caused by a blow to the head, a fall, or exposure to a loud noise.
 In some cases, trauma can cause damage to the tiny hair cells in the inner ear that are responsible for detecting sound waves.